 Earlier this week, Northeastern became one of the first universities in the United States to begin vaccinating its campus community.
 This important milestone marks a critical turning point in our continuing efforts over the last ten months to safeguard the health of the Northeastern community and help hasten the end of the pandemic.

-Is Northeastern distributing the COVID-19 vaccine to students, faculty, and staff?
+Is Northeastern able to vaccinate its students, faculty, and staff?

-How will Northeastern determine the order and priority of vaccine distribution?
+How will Massachusetts determine the order and priority of vaccine distribution?

 Is vaccination mandatory?